-Maria Montessori (1870- 1952), like Froebel, saw the value of using carefully designed materials or resources to help students learn.
-Her carefully designed resources helped mentally handicapped students learned so well that they actually outstripped normal students in public examinations.
+Maria Montessori (1870- 1952), like Froebel, saw the value of using carefully designed materials or resources to help children learn.
+Her carefully designed resources helped mentally handicapped children learned so well that they actually outstripped normal children in public examinations.